 There is a great book titled "My years with General Motors" written by Mr. Alfred P. Sloan, who was for a long time, during the formative years of GM, the President, Chairman, and CEO of General Motors Corporation.
 Everyone who is interested in the car industry must read this book, it is just inspirational.

 This is how the book is described in the online store Amazon.in

 "From the book flap: Only a handful of business books have reached the status of a classic, having withstood the test of over thirty years' time.
 Even today, Bill Gates praises MY YEARS WITH GENERAL MOTORS as the best book to read on business, and Business Week has named it the number one choice for its "bookshelf of indispensable reading."
 MY YEARS WITH GENERAL MOTORS became an instant bestseller when it was first published in 1963.
 It has since been used as a manual for managers, offering personal glimpses into the practice of the "discipline of management" by the man who perfected it.
 This is the story no other businessman could tell--a distillation of half a century of intimate leadership experience with a giant industry and an inside look at dramatic events and creative business management."

 Below we have a picture of one of the earliest Cheverolet production cars being driven by the founder Mr. Louis Chevrolet in 1911

 History of Chevrolet company in India

-Chevrolet is actually the oldest foreign car company to set up production facilities in India.
+Chevrolet is actually the oldest foreign car company to start car manufacturing in India.
 Chevrolet had a assembly line way back in 1928 in Bombay.
 In the early 1950s when the Indian Government asked all the foreign car companies to quit India, Chevrolet ceased it operations in India.